-You will probably be asking yourself “How am I going to keep up with the demand of my artwork?”
+You will probably be asking yourself at that point “How am I going to keep up with the demand for my artwork?”
 That will be a great problem to have.

-Realistically, it might be difficult for you to receive 100,000 visitors a month in your niche.
-I would never say that it is not possible because I believe that anything is possible with the right plan, dedication, and discipline.
+Realistically, it might be difficult for you to receive 100,000 visitors a month in your niche but I would never say that it is not possible because I believe that anything is possible with the right plan, dedication, and discipline.

-Patience, hard work, and the right frame of mind will make your blog successful, in turn making your art business success.
+Patience, hard work, planning and the right frame of mind will make your blog successful, in turn making your art business success.

-Build Your Art Blog Audience Tips
+How To Build Your Art Blog Audience 3 Easy Tips

 When you are writing an article, you want to write to real people.

 What does it mean to write to real people?

 Real people are searching for information that you can provide.
 They are interested in what you have to say.
 When they open your article, they are hoping to find some answers to questions that they might have.

-If they can not understand what you are trying to say, the will go to a different article to attempt to gather the information that they are after.
+If they can not understand what you are trying to say, the will go to a different article to attempt to gather the information they are after.

 How do you write to real people?

 When you are writing, think about how you would communicate your thoughts to a friend, spouse, or family member.

 Keep it simple, easy to read, and easy to understand.

-Make It Enjoyable
+Make Your Blog Posts Enjoyable